 First-semester first-year students wishing to take courses through the Five College Interchange should speak with the first-year class dean.
 All other students are eligible as long as the courses fit within their per-semester and per-mod credit limits and do not conflict with the times of their Mount Holyoke courses.
 Amherst College limits registration in its courses to two courses per semester.

 The usual procedures for enrolling in a Five College course during add/drop apply to all students, including sophomores and first years.
-Five College add/drop will take place in January.
+Five College add/drop took place in January.
 Permission from the instructor of the course is required to register in a Five College course and the instructor must guarantee that there is space in the course for the student, even if the course would have to be over-enrolled to register the student.
-Once that permission has been sent to the MHC registrar’s office at email@example.com, the student uses my.mtholyoke’s registration function to submit an official request for the Five College course.
+Once that permission has been sent to the MHC registrar’s office at firstname.lastname@example.org, the student uses my.mtholyoke’s registration function to submit an official request for the Five College course.

 The MHC registrar will then transmit the request and permission to the other school’s registrar’s office.
 Both schools will then collaborate to get the student added to the class roster, set up with credentials to access the other school’s Moodle learning platform, and the class added to the student’s MHC schedule in my.mtholyoke.